 If an OCCI implementation receives a request from a client that supplies a version number higher than the service supports, the service MUST respond back to the client with an exception indicating that the requested version is not implemented.
 Where a client implements OCCI using a HTTP transport, the HTTP code 501, not implemented, MUST be used.

 OCCI implementations which implement this version of this Document MUST use the version string OCCI/1.1.
+Versioning of extensions is out of scope for this version of the document.

 3.6.6 Content-type and Accept headers